Buying a House With a Deed of Covenant

 No restrictive covenant will be the same, so lenders deal with covenants on a case-by-case basis.
 Depending on the covenant, how restrictive it is, and how that may affect the resale price, the terms providers extend you could vary.

-For remortgages, the process is similar.
-Lenders will want to ensure that you have the right paperwork in place – such as indemnity insurance, before agreeing to a remortgage.
+The process is similar for remortgages.
+Lenders will want to ensure that you have the right paperwork in place, such as indemnity insurance, before agreeing to a remortgage.

 Speak to a broker experienced in dealing with cases with covenants

-A broker can help you as they will know the best providers for your particular property, covenant and financial situation.
-They can help save you money as well as increase your chances of being approved by guiding you through the application process.
+A broker can help you, as they will know the best providers for your particular property, covenant, and financial situation.
+They can also help save you money and increase your chances of being approved by guiding you through the application process.

 Maximise your chance of approval with a specialist to buy a house with a covenant